 In 2006, the Postal Accountability and Enhancement Act (PAEA) was enacted, a postal reform law with a mandate that USPS "pre-fund" decades' worth of health benefits for its future retirees.
-This liability is unique to the Postal Service since no other public or private enterprise in America is required to pre-fund retiree health benefits.
+This liability is unique to the Postal Service since no other public or private enterprise in America is required to pre-fund retiree health benefits (RHB).
 The mandate manufactured a financial crisis in an otherwise profitable agency.
+NALC fully supports the elimination of this mandate through passage of the bipartisan USPS Fairness Act (H.R.
+2382).